NyxGabriel/fnirs-help/README.md

 >No task = 1
 >Task = 2

-Otherwise they take the value number 0,1,2,3... etc but always be careful when comparing estimates (betas) for conditions.
+Otherwise, they take the value number 0,1,2,3... etc but always be careful when comparing estimates (betas) for conditions.
 Make you contrasts smart?

 ###### Modeling functions
 **HRF** - 2gamma in our case,  it is the canonical one But there are options, also the paramters you pass the function (they are usually 6 params when modeling) are not the standard ones, which moves the peak and trough of the presumed BOLD response

 Typically the function is a
-**Boxcar** - square fucntion that imitates the start and end of the condition overtime
+**Boxcar** - square function that imitates the start and end of the condition over time

-**Design matrix is the Convolved function of these functions (visually overlaping them but it is not obvisou math, you do a foruer transfform on each and then multuply the values and then plot the new ones *I think*)**
+**Design matrix is the Convolved function of these functions (visually overlapping them but it is not obvious math, you do a Fourier transform on each and then multiply the values and then plot the new ones *I think*)**

 ##### Short Channels mean? - 2
 >From MNE tuytorial: We also add the mean of the short channels to the design matrix.
-In theory these channels contain only systemic components, so including them in the design matrix allows us to estimate the neural component related to each experimental condition uncontaminated by systemic effects
+In theory, these channels contain only systemic components, so including them in the design matrix allows us to estimate the neural component related to each experimental condition uncontaminated by systemic effects

-The signals captured by short channels mainly reflect changes in superficial layers, such as the skin and skull, rather than deep cerebral changes, such systemic components include changes in blood pressure, heart rate, skin blood flow, etc.
+The signals captured by short channels mainly reflect changes in superficial layers, such as the skin and skull, rather than deep cerebral changes, Such systemic components include changes in blood pressure, heart rate, skin blood flow, etc.

 #### Preprocessed data
 Check other repository
-But from RAW fNIRS signal you basically just change to optical densitity  (? some magic is there) Then to get HbO and HbDeO apply the Beer-Labert Law [**Beer-Labert Law**](https://en.wikipedia.org/wiki/Beer%E2%80%93Lambert_law)
+But from RAW fNIRS signal you basically just change to optical density  (? some magic is there) Then to get HbO and HbDeO apply the Beer-Lambert Law [**Beer-Labert Law**](https://en.wikipedia.org/wiki/Beer%E2%80%93Lambert_law)
 >A common and practical expression of the Beer-Lambert law relates the optical attenuation of a physical material containing a single attenuating species of uniform concentration to the optical path length through the sample and absorptivity of the species.
 This expression is: